All electoral materials ready for Greater Accra elections - EC

 Source: GNA

-The Greater Accra Regional Director of Electoral Commission, Mr. George Kwame Amoah says the Electoral Commission is fully prepared to organize a credible and successful election in Accra on Monday, December 7.
+George Kwame Amoah, the Greater Accra Regional Director of Electoral Commission says the Commission is fully prepared to organise credible and successful elections in the capital city on Monday, December 7.

 "So far all the relevant electoral materials including the ballot boxes, and ballot papers required at the polling stations have been sent to all the district offices in Accra", he said.